Pi-low/Pi-low/README.md

 - 👋 Hi, I’m Nello
 - 👀 I’m interested in embedded electronic stuff
 - :man: I'm currently working as a embedded software engineer
+- I like photgraphy 📷, hiking ⛰️, guitare 🎸...

 Feel free to collaborate with